 The honors program provides undergraduates the opportunity to undertake a significant program of research in an individual professor/student mentoring relationship.
 The aim is to guide students through the process of research, analysis, drafting, rethinking, and redrafting, which is essential to excellence in scholarship.
 Working one-on-one with a faculty adviser, seniors earn 15 Communication units, culminating in an honors thesis.
-In order to be eligible for the honors program, interested majors must have: (1) successfully completed both a research methods and statistics course, (2) selected an adviser, and (3) submitted an application to the department by the end of their junior year.
+In order to be eligible for the honors program, interested majors must have: (1) successfully completed the core requirements (COMM 1A or COMM 1B, 106, 108, STATS 60/PSYCH 10) and received a grade of B+ or better in Communication Research Methods (COMM 106); (2) selected an adviser; and (3) submitted an application to the department by the end of their junior year.
 An application may be picked up outside Room 110, Building 120.